 You must raise the complaint within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
-We will consider complaints made outside this time frame if exceptional circumstances apply.
+We will consider complaints made outside of this time frame if exceptional circumstances apply.

-....6 Complaints received outside of term time
+Complaints received outside of term time

-We will consider complaints made outside of term time received on the first school day after the holiday period.
+We will consider complaints made outside of term time to have been received on the first school day after the holiday period.

-....7 Scope of this Complaints Procedure
+Scope of this Complaints Procedure